How do magnetic bearings work in a centrifugal compressor?

 Magnetic bearings are a type of bearing that uses magnetic forces to support and stabilize the rotation of a shaft or other moving parts without the need for physical contact.

-In order to function, magnetic bearings consist of two main components: the rotor (the rotating part) and the stator (or stationary part).
-It’s the latter which contains electromagnets that generate magnetic fields, and the rotor typically includes permanent magnets or electromagnets.
+In order to function, magnetic bearings consist of two main components: the rotor (or the rotating part) that typically includes permanent magnets or electromagnets, and the stator (or stationary part), that contains electromagnets that generate magnetic fields.
 Through the combination of both, magnetic forces are able to maintain the desired position and stability of the rotor.

 A magnetic-bearing chiller compressor can be installed as part of a new chiller installation or a retrofit on an existing chiller.
 Additionally, it has been prescribed for chillers that, as a rule, run at partial loads.
 This is particularly important as an advancement for compression equipment in the 50-500 TR range (Conry et al., 2002).